 2. Ensure only appropriate information is used in decisions affecting working relationships.

 3. Investigate the accuracy and source of information before allowing it to be used in decisions.

 6. Take appropriate steps to ensure the accuracy and completeness of all communicated information.

 Our Purpose is to...

-Promote awareness and improved understanding of critical importance Infant and Early Childhood Mental Health: What it means?
+Promote awareness and improved understanding of the critical importance of Infant and Early Childhood Mental Health: What is it?
 How does it develop?
 What are the benefits of positive infant/early childhood mental health for children, families, schools, and communities?
 How can we all support positive infant/early childhood mental health, especially in circumstances of adversity or trauma?

-Promote the expanding use of developmentally-appropriate and evidence-based screening, assessment, and intervention/treatment practices and protocols across professionals / I/ECMH workforce that are culturally sensitive and trauma-informed.
+Promote the expanding use of developmentally appropriate and evidence-based screening, assessment, and intervention/treatment practices and protocols across professionals in Florida's I/ECMH workforce that are culturally sensitive and trauma-informed.

-Establish/strengthen/align statewide efforts to initiatives that work toward better integration of infant and early childhood mental health practices throughout current health, education, judicial and social systems of care for young children and their families
+Establish, strengthen, and align statewide efforts to initiatives that work toward better integration of infant and early childhood mental health practices throughout current health, education, judicial and social systems of care for young children and their families.